HL7/davinci-pas/input/pagecontent/usecases.md

 As a result, with DTR, it is possible to minimize or eliminate the need for multiple back-and-forth 'supplemental documentation' exchanges and to maximize the likelihood that the submitted prior authorization supporting information is suitable for automated decision making.

 Information gathered to support prior authorization is expected to be stored in the EHR in addition to being used as part of the prior authorization request process.
-However there is no expectation that an EHR will update existing orders with the results of the PAS response.
-If an EHR chooses to do so, to inform users of the authorization of orders, that is out of scope of this IG.
+As well, EHRs **SHOULD** annotate their orders with the decisions contained in the PAS Response.
+Guidance on how to annotate the orders is not included in this IG as it was determined to be EHR-specific.

 Also see the section below on [supporting information](#supporting-information).